mwalmsley/nam-ml/index.md

 We will published a detailed timetable once abstracts have been recieved, accepted, and confirmed.

-## Other Sessions

-## Organisers
+## Contact

+Please reach out to the proposers if you have any questions, ideas, or feedback.

-Techniques2 is proposed by Thomas Killestein.
+Techniques2 is proposed by Thomas Killestein ([email](emailto:t.killestein@warwick.ac.uk), [website](https://warwick.ac.uk/fac/sci/physics/research/astro/people/thomaskillestein)).
 The organising committee is David Armstrong, Eliot Ayache, Joe Lyman, Azib Norazman, and Catarina Sampaio Alves.

-Techniques3 is proposed by Mike Walmsley.
+Techniques3 is proposed by Mike Walmsley ([email](emailto:michael.walmsley@manchester.ac.uk), [website](https://walmsley.dev/)).
 The organising committee is Ashley Spindler, Anna Scaife, Chris Lintott, and Ting-Yun Cheng.

-Please reach out to the proposers if you have any questions, ideas, or feedback.